Live From EuropeSaturday, July 4

 Stellantis cadente: scopri lo smartbook di Andrea Tundo Con lo smartbook Stellantis cadente, Andrea Tundo ci racconta la crisi dellindustria automobilistica italiana e il progressivo ridimensionamento del ruolo del nostro Paese allinterno del gruppo nato dalla trasformazione della Fiat.
 Leclissi dellauto italiana combacia con lo smantellamento dei pezzi italiani del proprio impero da parte della famiglia Agnelli, da decenni sostanziale monopolista della costruzione […] Larticolo Stellantis cadente: scopri lo smartbook di Andrea Tundo proviene da Il Fatto Quotidiano.

-il fatto quotidiano · about 2 hours ago
+il fatto quotidiano · 8 days ago

 Live From Europe